ionStici/frontend/4-ts/types.md

 - TypeScript files extension: `main.ts`
 - We run TypeScript code through the TS transpier, and if the code adheres to TypeScript's standards, it will output a JavaScript version of the file (.js)

 The `tsconfig.json` file that is placed in the root of the project, contains the enforced rules for the TypeScript compiler.
-By including a config file, we can use the `tsc` command without any arguments.

 When the compiler notices an error, it will complain when running `tsc` and also by showing a red squiggly line below the code in the editor.